 Our policy document on 'Code of Ethics', in essence, directs that our employees should conduct the business with integrity by excluding consideration of personal advantage.
 The Code requires Directors and Employees to act honestly, fairly, ethically, and with integrity, conduct themselves in a professional, courteous and respectful manner.
-You can access code of conduct for the Board of directors and senior management persons by clicking here or visit here or visit here.
+You can access code of conduct for the Board of directors and senior management persons by clicking https://dutronindia.com/wp-content/uploads/Code-of-Conduct-for-Board-of-Directors-and-Senior-Management-Personnel.pdf.